wime12/wm-sqlite/README.md

 from class and slot names to the corresponding table and column names.

 Many SQL features can be specified for slots like "NOT NULL", "UNIQUE" and if the slot belongs to the primary key of the table.
-Foreign keys are also supported.
+Persistent classes also support foreign keys.

-Database tables can automatically be created from persistent class definitions.
+Database tables can be created from persistent class definitions.

 Persistent objects allow the creation, the deletion and the update of records in the database.
-Objects which are connected by foreign keys to another object can easily be retrieved using the REFERENCE function.
+Objects which are connected by foreign keys to another object can easily be retrieved.

 ### Caching of persistent objects

-To preserve the identity of persistent objects across database retrievals and to reduce consing, an metaclass for persistent classes is defined which enables caching of persistent objects.
-This caching will not speed up queries considerably, as still database queries are required.
+To preserve the identity of persistent objects across database retrievals and to reduce consing, a metaclass for persistent classes is defined which enables caching of persistent objects.
+This caching will not speed up queries considerably, as still accesses to the database are required.